datafibers/simple_stream/df_stream_kafka/src/main/sql/KSQL_DEMO_CityBike.md

     ```

 1. In the KSQL console, create a stream for the trip details to enrich the data with the start station details and to
-find the trip count of each station for the day using the below commands:
+find the trip count of each station for the day using the below KSQL commands:
     ```roomsql
     CREATE STREAM trip_details_stream (
     tripduration BIGINT,